“Perfectly Imperfect” a phrase I have heard a bit over the years. It is phrase I love and embrace personally and professionally.

 We all have these moments where things don’t go our way or put us in our place.
 So my lesson here is don’t take everything so seriously and plan for those bumps in the road (literally for me).

 How to conquer perfectionism and celebrate being perfectly imperfect.

 Things Don’t Always Go According to Plan – When you are working on your home remember that nothing ever really goes according to plan.
 So lighten up a bit and have a good laugh when those unfortunate things happen.

-Stop Comparing – With my clients, I call it “mess your hair up a little”.
+Mix It Up – With my clients, I call it “mess your hair up a little”.
 It is the moment when I say we are going to mix things up a bit.
 That we will change things for you and make it look its best.
 Overall the goal is to make it authentically yours.
-I generally find people get stuck with the thought that it has to be a certain way because they said it does.
+I generally find people get stuck with the thought that it has to be a certain way (they perfect way) because they said it does.
 Who are they?
 If you really like it then it is okay, and you will so much happier because of it.

 Just Do It – Don’t wait for it to be perfect or be the perfect time.
 There will never be that perfect time.
 So what are you waiting for?
-Show off how perfectly imperfect you are with everything you do in life.
+Just do it, hold on and enjoy the bumpy ride.
+Show off how perfectly imperfect you are because the world needs what you got.

 I now celebrate being perfectly imperfect more than ever and it is so much fun!